vgarnerone/Web-development/README.md

 # Web-development
-Collection of web pages I am building along my learning journey
+Collection of the web pages I built completing the 'Responsive Web Design' curriculum on freeCodeCamp.org

 1. Survey Form